 A newly installed toilet should clear up any problems with sewer smells, theoretically, at least.
-However, if the toilet isn't installed correctly, or installed with failing parts, it can leak, causing both water and sewer gases to escape.
-If you find that your newly installed toilet causes your bathroom to smell like a sewer, try checking out a few common problems in order to solve the situation.
+However, if the toilet isn't installed correctly, or installed with failing parts, it can leak, causing both water and sewer gas to escape.
+If you find that your newly installed toilet causes a sewer smell in the bathroom, try checking out a few common problems in order to solve the situation.

 Toilets connect to the sewer system through a plumbing fixture called a flange or closet flange in the bathroom floor.
 The flange is mounted on the end of the sewer inlet pipe buried in the foundation of the house.
 Two slots on either side of the flange hold flange bolts.
 The base of the toilet fits over these flange bolts and is secured by flange nuts.
 A wax ring sits between the flange and the outlet at the bottom of the bowl and helps keep the connection water and airtight.